IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

    The YANG module defined in this document augments the "tunnels-path-compute" and the "tunnel-actions" RPCs defined in {{!I-D.ietf-teas-yang-te}}.
-The security considerations provided {{!I-D.ietf-teas-yang-te}} are applicable to the YANG module defined int his document.
+The security considerations provided in {{!I-D.ietf-teas-yang-te}} are also applicable to the YANG module defined in this document.

    Some of the RPC operations defined in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus